Tulane’s No Loan Assistance Scholarship (NOLA)

-Full-time freshmen entering Fall 2018 and showing parental adjusted gross income (AGI on the 2016 custodial parents' federal tax return) being equal to or less than $75,000 will be reviewed for Tulane's No Loan Assistance (NOLA) if the aid applications (including both the FAFSA and CSS Profile) are submitted to be processed by February 15, 2018 Tulane's NOLA scholarship will be added if gift aid* plus Tulane's Institutional Methodology Expected Family Contribution (IM EFC)** does not total at least the tuition, fee, transportation and book components of the student's standard Cost of Attendance (COA), in an amount to make up the difference; however, final determination of eligibility for Tulane's NOLA program will adhere to the same merit threshold established for need-based Tulane Scholarship.
+Full-time entering fall freshmen showing parental adjusted gross income (AGI on the custodial parents' federal tax return used for need analysis) being equal to or less than $75,000 will be reviewed for Tulane's No Loan Assistance (NOLA) if the aid applications (including both the FAFSA and CSS Profile) are submitted to be processed by the February 15th preceding entry.
+Tulane's NOLA scholarship will be added if gift aid* plus Tulane's Institutional Methodology Expected Family Contribution (IM EFC)** does not total at least the tuition, fee, transportation and book components of the student's standard Cost of Attendance (COA), in an amount to make up the difference; however, final determination of eligibility for Tulane's NOLA program will adhere to the same merit threshold established for need-based Tulane Scholarship.

 Please note that not all applicants initially placed in the pool of consideration for the award will be eligible to receive Tulane's NOLA scholarship.
 For example, assets which are included in the calculation of the IM EFC may in turn eliminate eligibility for NOLA, students who have a high level of other gift aid may not qualify, and/or a contribution expected from a non-custodial parent and included in the calculation of the IM EFC may in turn eliminate eligibility for NOLA.

 Also, please note that NOLA is awarded based on information on hand and will be reduced by if additional information for the student's financial aid file results in an IM EFC increase, and/or non-NOLA gift aid is increased or is found to be higher than was included in an earlier evaluation, and/or the federal tax return AGI for custodial parents becomes larger than $75,000.